opencog/atomspace-rocks/README.md

 Status
 ------
-This is ***Version 1.5.2***.
+This is ***Version 1.5.3***.
 All unit tests pass.
 It has been used in at least one major project, to process tens of millions of Atoms.

 This code is 2x or 3x faster than the [PostgresStorageNode](https://github.com/opencog/atomspace-pgres) on synthetic benchmarks, and has been observed to run 12x faster in a real-world application.
-At least half of thise performance difference can be explained by the fact that the PostgresStorageNode is old and has a sub-optimal design.
+At least half of this performance difference can be explained by the fact that the PostgresStorageNode is old and has a sub-optimal design.
 Someone should port the Rocks code here to create a new, better Postgres StorageNode.